davidlacedonia/javascript/async_and_performance/generators/README.md

 ## Generators + promises

-The natural way to get the most out of Promises and generators is to `yield` a Promise, and wire that Promise to control the generator's iterator.
+The natural way to get the most out of promises and generators is to `yield` a promise, and wire that promise to control the generator's iterator.

 ```js
 function foo(x, y) {